mosaic-data-model/mosaic-specification/doc/source/data_model.rst

 of the unsigned integer types: uint8, uint16, uint32, uint32, uint64.
 The indices are stored in monotonously increasing order with no index being listed more than once.

+Selections of type "atom" or "site" contain indices for atoms or sites in the universe.
+Selections of type "template_atom" or "template_site" contain indices for each atom or site in the molecule templates of the universe.
+They are interpreted as a selection of all atoms or sites that correspond to the selected template atoms or template sites.